NoahSchmitz/noahschmitz.github.io/_posts/2014-09-21-a-crash-course-in-leatherworking.md

 ![IMAG0175.jpg](/media/IMAG0175.jpg)

-To round your corners, either cut around something round (metal washer) or just use some nail clippers (have to push pretty dang hard)
+To round your corners, either cut around something round (metal washer)or just use some nail clippers (have to push pretty dang hard)

 ![IMAG0171.jpg](/media/IMAG0171.jpg)

 Figuring out how to attach the elastic was all me.
 I used this white elastic (instead of black) because it was the only color I had!

 I punched two holes in the back cover and tied a simple loop in the elastic.
 Works like a charm.
-My first holes were to close to the edge, and the elastic was sliding off the corners, I would recommend going about 30mm in
+(Cell phone pics, sorry) My first holes were to close to the edge, and the elastic was sliding off the corners, I would recommend going about 30mm in

 ![IMAG0176.jpg](/media/IMAG0176.jpg)